-We are open to the public for adoptions, reclaims and surrenders, Monday through Friday from 11:00 am - 6:00 pm.
+We are open to the public for adoptions and return to owner Monday through Friday from 11:00 am - 5:00 pm and Saturday from 12:00 pm through 5:00 pm.
 We routinely do off site adoptions at other locations; please, contact the shelter for details at 706-790-6836.

 The animals that we put up for adoption are given a basic behavioral assessment, we do not knowingly put aggressive animals up for adoption.
 However, we cannot guarantee or be liable for the behavior or future behavior of any animal.